kokkos/kokkos-core-wiki/docs/source/API/core/builtinreducers/ReducerConcept.rst

 Requirements
 ~~~~~~~~~~~~

-The reducer is assumend to define a commutative monoid with respect to the value type it is used with, i.e., the binary operation
+The reducer is assumed to define a commutative monoid with respect to the value type it is used with, i.e., the binary operation

 .. code-block:: cpp